Обкладинка подкасту: Ten Theses on the Future: Serhiy Zhadan’s Speech at the Munich Security Conference

 Thesis Ten

 What, then, can be part of our plans?
 Not to lose the contours of reality, the contours of the present.
 Precisely those contours on which our future will be built.
 Our shared future.
 Darkness, despite all its immensity and hopelessness, is finite.
-It can truly be endured.
-The main thing is not to be a passive, indifferent observer in this night, when it is important and effective for each of us to resist this darkness.
+It truly can be endured.
+The main thing is not to be a passive, indifferent observer in this night, this time when it is important and effective for each of us to resist this darkness.
 To resist with our words.
 To resist with our work.
 To resist with our readiness to remain here in the future.

 The greatest danger of darkness is our inability to see things as they are.
-When this gloom lifts, we will be surprised at how many of us were here, how much we managed to do, and, most importantly — how beautiful this world can be, if only we add a little common sense and justice to it.
+When this gloom lifts, we will be surprised at how many of us were here, how much we managed to do, and, most importantly, how beautiful this world can be, if only we add a little common sense and justice to it.

 translated by Mykyta Tsyhanok